appbaseio/reactivesearch/content/docs/hosting/clusters.md

  <div style="border: 1px solid #dfdfdf; border-radius: 5px;overflow:hidden;margin-top:10px;"><img src="https://i.imgur.com/ce4q4g6.png" /></div>

-### Accessing ElasticSearch Logs, Metrics and Advanced Editing
+### Accessing Elasticsearch Logs, Metrics and Advanced Editing

-As we deploy ElasticSearch using a Kubernetes orchestration, it allows user to access Kubernetes dashboard and monitor various resource deployed on the cluster.
+As we deploy Elasticsearch using a Kubernetes orchestration, it allows user to access Kubernetes dashboard and monitor various resource deployed on the cluster.

 You can open kubernetes dashboard by click on the link available in Dashboard section of your cluster details page.